Dimitar Dimov: Biography

+Born in Lovech, Dimov is best known for his best-selling novel Tobacco (Тютюн, translit.
+Tyutyun, 1951) which was made into the 1962 film Tobacco directed by Nikola Korabov.

-Other novels authored by Dimov are Lieutenant Benz (1938), a story of fatal love between flawed characters during World War I; and Doomed Souls (1945), a tragic tale of a dissolute young Englishwoman's passionate obsession with a fanatical and reactionary Jesuit set in Spain during the civil war.
+Other novels authored by Dimov are Lieutenant Benz (1938), a story of fatal love between flawed characters during World War I; and Damned Souls (1945), a tragic tale of a dissolute young Englishwoman's passionate obsession with a fanatical and reactionary Jesuit set in Spain during the civil war.
 His plays included Holiday in Arko Iris and Women with a Past.

-Dimov died in Bucharest, Romania.
+Dimov died in Bucharest on 1 April 1966, at the age of 56.
 There is a bust of Dimov in the Borisova gradina park behind the Vasil Levski National Stadium in Sofia.
 His daughter Theodora Dimova is also a writer.
 In addition, a number of elementary schools across Bulgaria are named in his honor (particularly in his hometown of Lovech and in Plovdiv).